 Thanksgiving of 2013 will be forever deeply etched in my mind.
 It was when we met and then adopted our daughter.
 My husband and I were working with an adoption agency, our home study was completed, and were waiting to be matched with an expectant mother for domestic adoption.

-We were matched the summer of 2013 with an expectant mother three months prior to her due date.
+We were matched in the summer of 2013 with an expectant mother three months before her due date.
 We met her in person a few times and texted constantly.
 We had contact with her for three months until the day before the birth when she decided to parent her son.

 While we were devastated, we always knew that could be her decision and we respected her for that.
 So we went back to waiting for that phone call and one day it came.
 The Tuesday before Thanksgiving, the pastor from my church called and said a member from our church had contacted her wanting to find someone to adopt her daughter, who was then in the NICU.